isaacham/isaacham/log.md

 tldr; I am excited to see where the future lies with these new skills, just unsure where to start.

 ...

+Dec 07 2024

+I still haven't stumbled upon a project idea.
+But just recently learned the fields of bioinformatics.
+I wish I knew the different types before going into it.
+It is advised to learn programming, how to handle data info, and learn the command line.
+However, it's difficult to apply these skills without having to know where to start.
+Bioinformatics can range vastly, from sequence analysis to pharmacogenomics to structural analysis to even predictive models of proteins.

+I've been looking into online forums and browsing through YouTube on how to get started, but I've only found so many places to start.
+I know the different file formats that you may encounter in bioinformatics, but there are so many tools to work with.
+Analagous to learning and mastering a programming language before learning another one, I've found that it's useful to be familiar to one field of bioinformatics and hone your workflow.

+With all that said, I do want to move in the field of pharmacogenomics, or drug discovery.
+While I have been primarily focused and applying myself in the field of sequencing (genes), I was initially curious of Bioinformatics and Drug Discovery.
+I am also curious in the field of AI and machine learning.
+I want to combine statistical models as well.
+Unsure how this will unfold, and cannot say that I am prepared for the uncertainty, I am willing to learn.

+tldr; learning ONE programming is akin to learning ONE field of bioinformatics -- get started in one field. i think mine is drug discovery and machine learning.

+...